HaojiaWu/CellScopes.jl/docs/scATAC_tutorial/README.md

 ```

 ### 1.3 Find top features
 We use a similar approach implemented in the ```FindTopFeatures``` function in Signac to identify the top peaks.
-Users can set the min_cutoff parameters to choose the n% features to be selected as top features.
+Users can set the min_cutoff parameters to define n% features as top features.
 For example, "q35" means 35% of the top peaks to be selected for dimensional reduction analysis.

 ```julia
 atac_obj = cs.find_top_features(atac_obj; min_cutoff="q35")